The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/advanced-guide.md

 Warrior Optimization focuses on manipulating the Surging Tempest buff refreshes, and “Carrying buffs” such as Nascent Chaos and Primal Rend Ready.

-There’s also the case of pushing out “3 IC Pot” windows and “2 IC Tricks”, but also disrespecting various mechanics by zeroing out the damage, or canceling a knockback with our Onslaught.
-Also, if you want a high percentile in FFLogs, you're at the mercy of a good kill time.
+There’s the case of pushing out “3 IC Pot” windows and other rotational niches, but also disrespecting various mechanics by zeroing out the damage, or canceling a knockback with our Onslaught.
+Also, if you want a high percentile in FFLogs, you're at the mercy of a good kill time and Crit RNG.
 Bosses dying right after an entire Inner Release + resource burn window?
 That's a nice percentile.

 ### Surging Tempest